caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 As you begin or continue your meditation journey, here are some other guidelines that may help you on your way:

 * Have no expectations.
 Sometimes the mind is too active to settle down.
 Sometimes it settles down immediately.
 Sometimes it goes quiet, but the person doesn't notice.
 Anything can happen.
 * Be easy with yourself.
 Meditation isn't about getting it right or wrong.
 It's about letting your mind find its true nature.
 * Don't stick with meditation techniques that aren't leading to inner silence.
 Find a technique that resonates with you.
-There are many kinds of mantra meditation, including the Primor- dial Sound Meditation practice taught at the Chopra Center.
+There are many kinds of mantra meditation, including the Primordial Sound Meditation practice taught at the Chopra Center.
 Or simply follow the in and out of your breathing, not paying attention to your thoughts at all.
 The mind wants to find its source in silence.
 Give it a chance by letting go.
 * Make sure you are alone in a quiet place to meditate.
 Unplug the phone.
 Make sure no one